lebedov/scikit-cuda/README.rst

-scikit-cuda provides Python interfaces to many of the functions in the CUDA device/runtime, CUBLAS, CUFFT, and CUSOLVER libraries distributed as part of NVIDIA's `CUDA Programming Toolkit <http://www.nvidia.com/cuda/>`_, as well as interfaces to select functions in the free and standard versions of the `CULA Dense Toolkit <http://www.culatools.com/dense>`_.
+scikit-cuda provides Python interfaces to many of the functions in the CUDA device/runtime, CUBLAS, CUFFT, and CUSOLVER libraries distributed as part of NVIDIA's `CUDA Programming Toolkit <http://www.nvidia.com/cuda/>`_, as well as interfaces to select functions in the `CULA Dense Toolkit <http://www.culatools.com/dense>`_.
 Both low-level wrapper functions similar to their C counterparts and high-level functions comparable to those in `NumPy and Scipy <http://www.scipy.org>`_ are provided.

 .. image:: https://zenodo.org/badge/doi/10.5281/zenodo.40565.svg
     :target: http://dx.doi.org/10.5281/zenodo.40565